drew-ferrell/bare-bones/README.md

 # bare-bones
-Bare bones Gene Ontology enrichment.
+Bare bones Gene Ontology enrichment is written in Python3 using base data structures for hyper- geometric testing.